davidsnyder84/Majava/README.md

 Riichi mahjong game written in Java with a Swing GUI.

-Run Majava.java to start the main game.
+Run src/majava/control/Majava.java to start the game.